sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 ## Buying into Linux

-So, after a lot of more research, in November of 2017 I ordered a laptop from a company based in Colorado called [System76](https://system76.com/), which sells computers built for running Linux. ([I wrote about all of this at the time.](https://sts10.github.io/2018/01/06/switching-to-linux.html)) System76 is not a "tech giant" by any means, in fact they actively contribute to and support free software that they of course know their users will use (to be fair, [most large tech companies encourage their employees to create and contribute to open source software](https://www.techrepublic.com/article/why-microsoft-and-google-are-now-leading-the-open-source-revolution/)).
+So, after [a lot of more research which you can read about](https://sts10.github.io/2018/01/06/switching-to-linux.html), in November of 2017 I ordered a laptop from a company based in Colorado called [System76](https://system76.com/), which sells computers built for running Linux.
+System76 is not a "tech giant" by any means, in fact they actively contribute to and support free software that they of course know their users will use (to be fair, [most large tech companies encourage their employees to create and contribute to open source software](https://www.techrepublic.com/article/why-microsoft-and-google-are-now-leading-the-open-source-revolution/)).

 I've been using my [Oryx Pro](https://system76.com/laptops/oryx) for about 15 months now, and overall I love it.
 I don't _think_ I'll be going back to Apple for a computer any time soon.
 That said, to use it, I've had to do things that most users of computers I know would balk at, like opening the terminal.
 (I'll note that I did have to ship my laptop back to System76 for a repair, but with my one-year warranty it was all free.
 And System76 offers a lifetime of _software_ support.)